therealcybersecpro/get-started-with-ai-chat/README.md

 4. You will be prompted to provide an `azd` environment name (like "azureaiapp"), select a subscription from your Azure account, and select a location which has quota for all the resources.
 Then, it will provision the resources in your account and deploy the latest code.

     * For guidance on selecting a region with quota and model availability, follow the instructions in the [quota recommendations](#quota-recommendations-optional) section and ensure that your model is available in your selected region by checking the [list of models supported by Azure AI Agent Service](https://learn.microsoft.com/azure/ai-services/agents/concepts/model-region-support)
-    * This deployment will take 8-12 minutes to provision the resources in your account and set up the solution with sample data.
+    * This deployment will take 7-10 minutes to provision the resources in your account and set up the solution with sample data.
     * If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the resources.
 You can do this by running `azd down` and deleting the `.azure` folder from your code, and then running `azd up` again and selecting a new region.

     **NOTE!** If you get authorization failed and/or permission related errors during the deployment, please refer to the Azure account requirements in the [Prerequisites](#prerequisites) section.
 If you were recently granted these permissions, it may take a few minutes for the authorization to apply.

 5. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
 Visit that URI, and you should see the app! 🎉
+    * From here, you can send messages in the chat.
+Send a greeting, ask for a joke, or just start a conversation!
+If you have enabled Retrieval Augmented Generation, try asking about the uploaded data.
-   You can view information about your deployment with:
+    * You can view information about your deployment with:
         ```shell
         azd show
         ```

+6. (Optional) Now that your app has deployed, you can view your resources in the Azure Portal and your deployments in Azure AI Foundry.
+    * In the [Azure Portal](https://portal.azure.com/), navigate to your environment's resource group.
+The name will be `rg-[your environment name]`.
+Here, you should see your container app, storage account, and all of the other [resources](#resources) that are created in the deployment.
+    * In the [Azure AI Foundry Portal](https://ai.azure.com/), select your project.
+If you navigate to the Models and Endpoints tab, you should see your AI Services connection with your model deployments.

-6. If you make further modification to the app code, you can deploy the updated version with:
+7. (Optional) If you make further modification to the app code, you can deploy the updated version with:

     ```shell
     azd deploy